 4. Borrow money from family and friends

 Unless you don't mind losing a friend or making family gatherings extremely awkward, it's best to avoid borrowing money from people you know.
 Loans between family or friends are a fast way to ruin relationships, so it's best to keep your money and your relationships separate.

 Is there such a thing as a credit card debt relief government program?

 There’s a pretty common myth that the federal credit card debt relief government program that consumers can use to get out of debt.
 For the record, there’s not.
 There is no grant or any federally-sponsored repayment plan that you can use to pay off your credit cards.
 That being said, the federal government does oversee and regulate the debt relief industry.
 This is where some of the confusion about government debt relief programs comes from.

 The Credit Card Debt Relief Act of 2010

-In 2010, the Federal Trade Commission stepped in to being regulating debt settlement companies.
+In 2010, the Federal Trade Commission stepped into regulating debt settlement companies.
 The main part of this legislation focused on creating what’s known as an advance-fee ban.
 This regulation prevents debt settlement companies from charging any fees up-front before they complete at least one settlement.

 In the past, scammers would set up fake debt settlement companies, promising to help people get out of debt.
 They’d charged setup fees that would be as high as 25-40% of the debt enrolled in some cases.
 They’d take the money and then disappear, leaving the consumer out the fees without any settlements reached.